 Courts apply the doctrine when it would be unjust or inequitable to permit shareholders to use the liability shield to protect themselves from liability for the corporation’s liabilities.
 Factors used by courts to justify piercing the corporate veil have included the following:

-Failure to maintain the corporation as an entity financially separate from its shareholders, including commingling of corporate funds and shareholder funds and use of corporate funds to make direct payments of shareholders’ personal expenses, and
+- Failure to maintain the corporation as an entity financially separate from its shareholders, including commingling of corporate funds and shareholder funds and use of corporate funds to make direct payments of shareholders’ personal expenses.

 Piercing the LLC Veil

 Although members of an LLC have a shield under Virginia law that provides them with protection from liability for the LLC’s obligations, that protection is not unlimited.
 If a court is required to decide whether a member of an LLC is to be held liable for a debt of the LLC, it should be expected that the court will rely on the same principles used by courts in deciding when to pierce the corporate veil and hold shareholders liable for corporate debts.

 The Virginia Limited Liability Company Act contains numerous types of statutory provisions, including mandatory provisions and default provisions.
 A mandatory provision imposes rules governing an LLC that the LLC’s members cannot change.
 A default provision sets forth a rule governing an LLC that the members can alter.
 Members of an LLC can alter the rule contained in a default provision by incorporating a different rule in the LLC’s operating agreement or, in some cases, the LLC’s articles of organization.